 2005 D Nickel Value

 There were 487,680,000 2005 Buffalo nickels, coins made by D mint.
 The D mint mark can be seen on the front side.
-Based on condition their value is about 0.10 to 175 dollars.
-MS 60 to MS62 has a value of about ten dollars. regular strike nickel value for different grade is as
+Based on the condition, their value is about 0.10 to 175 dollars.
+MS 60 to MS62 has a value of about ten dollars. regular strike nickel value for different grades is as

 - $4= MS 63